I asked a question of my students to gauge the limits of their imagination:

-“If you were a mighty eagle with the ability to fly anywhere on Earth or beyond, where would you go?”
+“If you were a eagle with the ability to fly anywhere, where would you go?”

 The responses were saddening and mostly involved perching on the top of the school or the local mall not 2 miles away…

-I received countless images of the student’s houses and family members that were lacking in imagination…
+I received countless images of the student’s houses and family members that were once again lacking in imagination…

 After such disheartening and regular occurrences I decided that something as important as imagination must be awoken; for I believe that it sleeps in every child and is a force so powerful that I must coin it ‘beast’.

 Imagination generates immersion where a learning experience is concerned; children (and adults!) cease being observers and become the adventurers who cleave a pathway through the jungle of knowledge and skills before them.
 Furthermore, imagination leads to creativity which is a force upon which we must rely on for a bright future.
 We have placed too much emphasis upon numeracy and literacy in a world in which every device we carry contains a calculator and a spell checker and the arts have become shunned for their inferiority.
 Here is an excellent video regarding this issue: youtube.com

 I don’t wish to be witch hunted for questioning the importance of literacy and numeracy and I am not encouraging us to abandon grammar, long division or punctuation; all I ask is for some equality in the curricula that we feel inclined to deploy every day.
 I ask:

 What is an architect without the ability to imagine and create beautiful yet functional structures?